Sisonke Msimang: Works

 In 2017, Always Another Country: A memoir of exile and home was published in South Africa, with the Australian edition published the following year. a memoir in which she describes her childhood and living in different countries, including what South Africa was like when she returned to it.
 Written after the sudden death in 2014 of her beloved mother Ntombi, who had championed microfinance for female entrepreneurs in South Africa, the book was highly praised by authors Tim Winton, Njabulo S. Ndebele and Alice Pung, and earned accolades such the New York Times 2018 staff favourite of 2018 and CBC's Best International Non-fiction of 2018.
 She writes in it about her upbringing among the ANC exiles: "Reft of a physical place in this world we can call home, exile makes us love the idea of South Africa.
 We are bottle-fed the dream: South Africa is not simply about non-racialism and equality but something much more profound".

 The next year she wrote The Resurrection of Winnie Mandela, an investigation of the rise and fall of anti-apartheid activist and ex-wife of Nelson Mandela, Winnie Madikizela-Mandela.
 She has written for a range of international publications such as The New York Times, The Daily Maverick, The Guardian, and Washington Post.
+She is also a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

 Personal life

 In 2014, Msimang moved to Perth, Western Australia, where she lives with her Australian husband, their two children and his children from a previous relationship.

+When attending an Invasion Day rally in Perth with a Noongar colleague on Australia Day (26 January) 2026, Msimang saw an object land nearby which she could not identify, but handed it to two police officers.
+It turned out to be a "fragment bomb" that did not detonate, in an attempted bombing of the rally.
+The alleged perpetrator was later charged with one count of engaging in a terrorist attack.